 Audrey A. Simmons MBA, MS, BSN, RN, PMH-BC, ACC

-Audrey Simmons is an award-winning educator and certified coach who values service, excellence, and connection.
-As a leadership coach, she helps leaders and professionals, including those with ADHD or ADHD-like characteristics, leverage their focus and prioritize what matters most in work and life.
-Incorporating mindfulness practices into her coaching further supports clients to strengthen their ability to respond wisely to the challenges they face.
-Through her thought-provoking presentations and coaching sessions, Audrey connects with audiences and clients, inviting them to reconsider their perspectives and strategies.
+Audrey Aimée Simmons is an award-winning educator and certified coach who values service, excellence, and connection.
+As a leadership coach, she works with individual leaders and professionals to strengthen focus, prioritize what matters most, and navigate complexity in both work and life.
+Incorporating mindfulness-based practices into her coaching, Audrey supports clients in developing the capacity to respond thoughtfully and effectively to the challenges they face.

-Audrey worked her way up from an entry-level position to oversee operations for service lines and standalone behavioral health hospitals.
+Audrey’s career spans more than two decades in healthcare leadership, where she progressed from entry-level roles to senior operational leadership overseeing service lines and standalone behavioral health hospitals.
 She holds an MBA, a Master of Science in Nursing Leadership and Education, and a Bachelor of Science in Nursing from Regis University.
-She is board-certified in Psychiatric Mental Health through the American Nurse Credentialing Center, and an Associate Coaching Certificate from the International Coaching Federation.
-Audrey has received mindfulness training and coaching through the University of California at San Diego and Brown University.
-She receives coaching and mentorship from author and mindfulness teacher, Beth Mulligan.
+She is board-certified in Psychiatric Mental Health Nursing and holds an Associate Coaching Certificate from the International Coaching Federation.
+Her mindfulness training includes coursework and coaching through the University of California, San Diego and Brown University. .

 This she knows to be true: when a coaching approach is taken, being heard is transformational.